New - Register a blue badge for Elwick Place car park (ANPR)

 - The applicant should be the main driver of the vehicle needing a space

 - You must have no access to any private off-street parking (such as a garage or driveway)

 - You must regularly experience difficulty parking within close proximity of their home.

 - You must be in receipt of, or entitled to claim, one of either:

-- The Standard or Enhanced Rate Mobility Component of the Personal Independence Payment (PIP) with a score of at least 8 points from the 'Moving Around' descriptor
+- Enhanced Rate Mobility Component of the Personal Independence Payment (PIP)

 - The Higher Rate Mobility Component of the Disability Living Allowance (DLA)

 - The Attendance Allowance (at either the Lower or Higher Rate)